 The joint program examination is a written test of the student’s ability to successfully pursue a Ph.D. in Applied Mathematics.
 It covers a four course common core in real analysis (MA 653, MA 654) and linear and numerical linear algebra (MA 544, MA 614).
 The joint program examination cannot be taken more than twice.

-The Ph.D. degree program in Applied Mathematics is a joint program with the other two campuses (Birmingham and Tuscaloosa) of the University of Alabama System.
-All requirements of the program can be completed at the University of Alabama in Huntsville.
+The Ph.D. degree program in Applied Mathematics is a joint program with UAB and UA of the University of Alabama System.
+All requirements of the program can be completed at The University of Alabama in Huntsville.